Self-cleaning lens – crystal clear images and more precise measurements

 Fewer worries

-Einar goes on to say that he sees several advantages of a self-cleaning lens for those working at the facilities:
+He goes on to say that there are several advantages to a self-cleaning lens for those working at the facilities:

 “We know that therift technicians out at the facilities have busy days.
 The need for cleaning causes breaks in the workflow, either by raising the bioscope and cleaning the lens yourself, or hiring divers.
 This also causes a break in the data series for production managers who rely on updated information on a daily basis.”